elena5875/project5_cherryleaves/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

-## Hypothesis and how to validate?

-- There are distinguishable different features to see the difference between a healthy cherry leaves and on with mildew.
-With this in mind we can create a Machine learning Algorithm wherein it can detect the difference between a healthy leaves and mildew just by present the picture.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks